-The GmbH is comparable to the Ltd. A GmbH is not publicly owned, but the shares are privately held.
+The GmbH is comparable to the LLC.
+A GmbH is not publicly owned, but the shares are privately held.
 Hence, the shares are not freely tradeable.
 The shareholder benefits from a limited liability.
 To set up a GmbH, a starting capital of at least € 25,000 is required.
 Of this € 25,000, at least half has to be deposited at the time of the foundation (normally paid into a bank account).

 The GmbH is formed in presence of a notary and is based on a formal deed of formation (“Gesellschaftsvertrag”), in which e. g. place of business, business purpose, shareholders and directors are mentioned.

 If the founder is a private person, the company-form can be a GmbH, a UG, an AG, and also a sole proprietorship (“Einzelunternehmen”).
-The significant difference between a GmbH and a sole proprietorship is, that the founder is liable with all its personal assets.
+The significant difference between a GmbH and a sole proprietorship is, that the founder of a sole proprietorship is liable with all its personal assets.
 A further difference is, that a sole proprietorship does not require the foundation executed by a notary, and no starting capital of 25,000 € is required.
 Also an “Einzelunternehmen” has to be a real person, meaning that an “Einzelunternehmen” cannot be formed or exist out of a company.